 The approximate initial cost of the program to the City is $315,000, which includes the first order of 680 curbside containers, automated container equipment to retrofit two garbage trucks, and travel/training for public works staff to learn how to safely operate the equipment.

 Savings due to operational efficiencies will offset the costs associated with the program in less than two years.

-Q: I heard the new containers lock.
+Q: I heard the wildlife resistant containers lock.
 I am worried my children or pets could become trapped inside.
 Do the containers prevent against accidental entrapment?

 A: Yes.
 The containers are ANSI certified and have an interior safety switch to unlock the container from the inside.